Onemind-Services-LLC/cloudmydc-docs/docs/Container/Container Configuration/Volumes.md

 ![Locale Dropdown](./img/Volumes/01--volumes-layer-settings.png)

-Storing data within volumes allows different internal operations (e.g. [redeploying](https://cloudmydc.com/) the container to another tag version) to be performed without affecting or losing the data.
+Storing data within volumes allows different internal operations (e.g. [SSH Gateway](http://localhost:3000/docs/Container/Container%20Redeploy) the container to another tag version) to be performed without affecting or losing the data.
 Such volume content preservation provides a high level of integrity for your data.

-Below, we’ll consider how to add a custom volume for your container and types of [data mounting](https://cloudmydc.com/) the platform provides - at a **Local Filesystem**, separate dedicated **Data Container**, layer **Master Container** or **External NFS Server**.
+Below, we’ll consider how to add a custom volume for your container and types of [data mounting](http://localhost:3000/docs/Data%20Storage%20Container/Data%20Sharing/Mount%20Points) the platform provides - at a **Local Filesystem**, separate dedicated **Data Container**, layer **Master Container** or **External NFS Server**.

 ## Operating Custom Volumes